ocaml-gospel/gospel/docs/docs/language/logical.md

 Note that as opposed to OCaml function contracts, logical function contracts do not have a header.
-Consequently, a variable called `result` is automatically introduced in the context by Gospel to refer to the value returned by the function in a postcondition.
+Consequently, a variable called `result` is automatically introduced in the context by Gospel to refer to the value returned by the function in a post-condition.

 :::

-The postcondition of `fibonacci` is equivalent to adding an axiom along with an uninterpreted counterpart.
+The post-condition of `fibonacci` is equivalent to adding an axiom along with an uninterpreted counterpart.

 ```ocaml
 (*@ axiom fibonacci_post : forall n. n >= 0 -> fibonacci n >= 0 *)
 ```

-Note that the postcondition holds only when the precondition holds.
+Note that the post-condition holds only when the pre-condition holds.

 :::danger